-The new Land Rover Discovery Sport is on the way, and the car is set to replace the ageing Freelander in the Land Rover range.
-That means it's a five or seven-seater compact SUV, offering buyers a more affordable version of the Range Rover Evoque with the bonus of the prestigious Discovery nameplate.
+The new Land Rover Discovery Sport is on the way, the car that is set to replace the ageing Freelander in the Land Rover range.
+That means it's a seven-seater compact SUV, offering buyers a more affordable version of the Range Rover Evoque with the bonus of the prestigious Discovery nameplate.

 Read on below for everything you need to know about the Land Rover Discovery Sport, including price, release date, engine details and technical specifications.

 The Discovery Sport will debut at the Paris Motor Show in early October after appearing in a digital reveal at midnight on September 3rd.
 It will arrive in showrooms in 2015.

 When the new car hits dealers, it will be more affordable than the Range Rover Evoque, which costs from nearly £30,000.
 The Freelander replacing baby Discovery should start at around £25,000.